Infobörse will take place on 24 September for the 10th time - Römer will be dedicated to communal living

 Birgit Pohlmann, housing project developer from Dortmund, will present "New forms of housing and good projects from North Rhine-Westphalia" after the opening by the head of planning in the Haus am Dom.
 Birgit Kasper from Netzwerk Frankfurt für gemeinschaftliches Wohnen e.V. and Katharina Wagner from the Office of Housing of the City of Frankfurt am Main will look back at the beginnings of communal living in Frankfurt on the occasion of the anniversary and address the future potential of communal forms of living for urban development.

 The doors of the Römerhallen will open at 11.45 am.
 In total, more than 40 initiatives will be represented with their own information stand in the Römer - both communities in the process of being founded and housing projects that have already been implemented.
 There will be various opportunities for exchange and further development.
 At the information stand of the Liegenschaftsfonds, there will also be an opportunity to get to know the first selected housing projects.
 In the Ratskeller there will be an extensive supporting programme with experts in conversation and short films on communal living.
-For newcomers, there will be a talk at 2 p.m. entitled "Getting started with the shared living project".
+For newcomers, there will be a lecture at 2 p.m. entitled "Getting started in the shared living project".